simon-javier/backup-manuscript-thesis/main.typ

   [SwinV2B achieved the highest performance across all evaluated metrics (accuracy, precision, recall, F1 score) among five architectures, despite its computational intensity, and is integrated into the business logic layer for accurate diagnosis.],

   [*Transfer Learning*],
-  [Transfer learning involves fine-tuning pre-trained models (e.g., EfficientNetV2 and RegNetY16GF), initially trained on large-scale datasets, using the nail disease dataset to accelerate training and improve performance, with normalization ensuring consistency for effectiveness.],
+  [Transfer learning involves fine-tuning pre-trained models, such as EfficientNetV2 and RegNetY16GF, initially trained on large-scale datasets, using the nail disease dataset to accelerate training and improve performance, with normalization ensuring consistency for effectiveness.],

   [*VGG16*],
   [VGG16 is an older architecture benchmarked in the study that demonstrated the lowest accuracy and F1 score with the highest number of parameters, underscoring its inefficiency for fine-grained classification tasks compared to more modern architectures, although a hybrid VGG16 and Random Forest Model achieved 97.02% accuracy.],